-Each Instrument is furnished with one pair (Catalog Number 00125) of probe type test leads (one red and one black, each 48 inches long) for all applications of the Instrument.
-These test leads have elbow prods on one end to connect the leads to the recessed jacks on the Instrument front panel.
-The probe tips at the opposite end have threaded shoulders to accept the screw-on insulated alligator clips (furnished with the test leads) or the 5000 volt test probe(s) to extend the Instrument AC or DC voltage range.
-The test leads and the insulated alligator clips are rated for the voltage and current ranges available on the 260.
-Maximum ratings are 1000V AC or DC or 10 DC Amps.
+Each Instrument is furnished with one pair (Catalog Number 07546) of probe type test leads (one red and one black, each 48 inches long) for all applications of the Instrument.
+These test leads have retractable banannas on one end to connect the leads to the recessed jacks on the Instrument front panel.
+The probe tips at the opposite end have threaded shoulders to accept the screw-on insulated alligator clips (furnished with the test leads) Maximum ratings are 600V AC or DC or 10 Amps AC or DC.
 These ratings for the test leads must not be exceeded in any application.